umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Control-Generation.md

 ## Models using

-Indicates extra "using" statements to be inserted in model files.
-The models generator already inserts some common "using" statements, plus tries to be clever, but it is not always enough.
+Indicates extra `using` statements to be inserted in model files.
+The models generator already inserts some common `using` statements, plus tries to be clever, but it is not always enough.
 The attribute is an assembly attribute.

     [assembly:ModelsUsing("MyOtherProject.Some.Other.Thing")]